Where People Die But Are Not Born

 Men from all over the Sahel region are flocking to this remote collection of ever-growing encampments.
 Fortune has lavishly favored some, whose efforts have been rewarded with life-changing wealth; immeasurably more than they could have amassed otherwise.
 Most, however, have succeeded only in wresting a meagre existence from the ungenerous rock, toiling for years in the hopes of eventually hitting it rich.

-The complete absence of women, as well as the dangerous nature of working in the mines, have earned Tagharaba the moniker "where people die but are not born".
+The complete absence of women, as well as the dangerous nature of working in the mines, have earned it the moniker "where people die but are not born".

 GOLD RUSH!
-Several years ago, gold was discovered deep within the Sahara desert, in the West African nation of Niger.
-Thousands of people have made the long trek across vast distances of sand and stone, eager to find fortune.
+In the mid 2010's, gold was discovered deep within the Sahara desert, in the West African nation of Niger.
+Thousands of people have made the long trek across vast oceans of sand and stone, eager to find fortune.
 The miners are joined by water sellers, mechanics, merchants, and more - all exclusively men.

 The name of this place is Tagharaba.